DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 - **App crashes on start**: Ensure that your GoogleServices-info.plist being deployed as per [this section](#deployment-of-google-services-info-plist).

+- **Messages not received**: Ensure that the [provisioning profile has Push Notifications enabled (via the App ID)](#apple-developer-portal), and that the APNs key is not expired, and [configured in FCM console](https://firebase.google.com/docs/cloud-messaging/ios/get-started#upload-apn-authentication-key)

 ### Android
 - **Messages not received**: Ensure the payload format is correct and omit the `notification` element.
 Also ensure that the [changes to `AndroidManifest.template.xml`](#android-manifest) are correct.